krzentner/language-world/data/basic_py_md/box-close.py.md

     if check("the robot's gripper is above puck and the robot's gripper is closed"): robot.place("puck at goal")

-# door-open: pull the door open
+# window-open: slide the window open to the left
-def door_open(robot):
+def window_open(robot):
-    if check("the robot's gripper is not almost vertically aligned with door handle"): robot.put("gripper above door handle")
+    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"): robot.move("gripper to right of window handle")
+    if check("the robot's gripper is near the window handle"): robot.slide("window left")
+    if check("the robot's gripper is in front of the window handle"): robot.push("window left harder")

+# push: slide the puck to the target location
+def push(robot):
+    if check("the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck"): robot.put("the gripper above the puck")
-    if check("the robot's gripper is almost vertically aligned with the door handle and the robot's gripper is open"): robot.put("gripper around door handle")
+    if check("the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck"): robot.push("the gripper into the puck")
-    if check("the robot's gripper is vertically aligned with the door handle"): robot.pull("door open")
+    if check("the robot's gripper is near the puck and the puck is below the robot's gripper"): robot.slide("the puck to the goal")

 # drawer-open: pull the drawer open
 def drawer_open(robot):